BNU HW campus

 FAQS

 The Student Loans Company (SLC) has stopped all maintenance loan payments to students studying on courses where the teaching is on weekends only.
-This means that your SLC account may have been blocked and you will not receive your next maintenance loan payment.
+This means that your SLC account may have been blocked and you will not receive your next maintenance loan payment if you continue to study solely at weekends.
 Tuition fee loans have not been affected.

 The Department for Education (DfE) and the Student Loans Company (SLC) have confirmed that, under existing regulations, courses that require attendance only at weekends are classified as ‘distance learning’.
 Distance learning courses are not eligible for maintenance loans or targeted grants, except for Disabled Students’ Allowances.
 The SLC has reviewed the information previously submitted by the University and have stated that weekend‑only courses were not categorised correctly.
 This has been treated as an error in course classification, which has impacted how funding was calculated.